hrnr/robocup-usarsim/USARTools/IridiumUI/readme.txt

 stephen.balakirsky@nist.gov for troubleshooting.

 Known Issues:
-- Malformed output from sensors can break the sensor panel and/or cause an "Oh No!" dialog box.
-- Air vehicles have not yet been tested.
 - Joystick support is poor on Linux or Mac.
 64 bit JREs will also cause a joystick failure.
 - Underwater vehicles, world controllers, and other features not in the UI have to use the Advanced command box (available by clicking the "Raw" button near the Send button)